hackerb9/ugrep/README.md

 	    📾	U+1F4FE	PORTABLE STEREO
 	    📿	U+1F4FF	PRAYER BEADS

+  * Sometimes it's useful (or fun) to page through the Unicode table and see what characters are defined in a region.

+  * Tip: pipe long output to `less` and search for a code point by pressing `/U\+A60F`.

-* Use -l to list which installed fonts include a certain glyph:
+* Use -l to list which installed fonts contain a certain glyph:
   <a href="https://raw.githubusercontent.com/hackerb9/ugrep/master/README.md.d/list-fonts.png">
   <img title="ugrep -l swash amp" alt-text="Example of ugrep listing fonts" align="right" src="README.md.d/list-fonts.png" width="50%">
   </a>

       ugrep -l swash amp

-  Note that for this to work, you'll need a machine that has FontConfig installed.
-(Most GNU/Linux machines should already be set).
+  * Requires FontConfig.
+(Most GNU/Linux boxes should already be set).

-  Additionally, the requested character will be displayed in each of the typefaces only if your terminal supports sixel graphics (e.g., `xterm -ti vt340`) and you have ImageMagick installed.
+  * The requested character may also be displayed in each of the listed typefaces, but only if your terminal supports sixel graphics (e.g., `xterm -ti vt340`) and you have ImageMagick installed.

 * Use -L to scale up the font examples when listing fonts